croffler/hugo-test/site/content/sbp/spark-integration.markdown

 # Spark Output  to XAP

-Output operations allow the `DStream`â€™s data to be pushed out to external systems.
+Output operations allow the `DStream`'s data to be pushed out to external systems.

 {{%refer%}}
 Please refer to [Spark documentation](https://spark.apache.org/docs/1.1.0/streaming-programming-guide.html#output-operations-on-dstreams) for the details.